vivsnguyen/prometheus-cli-tool/README.md

 **Single-rule vs cross-rule analysis**

 Most checks look at one rule at a time and live in `analyze_rule`.
 The warning/critical relationship check is different because it needs to know whether a `warning` version of an alert exists anywhere in the file before it can flag a `critical`.
 This required two passes: one to collect all severities by alert name, and a second to run the checks.
-Keeping this separation explicit in `analyze_file` makes it clear why the structure is different from the per-rule checks.